Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation

-\subsubsection{Number of inbetween images}
+\subsubsection{Number of Inbetween Images}

-We investigate the effects of the number of in-between images, with the results presented in Table \ref{tab:num_images}.
-We observe that with only one in-between image, the performance is suboptimal.
-However, as the number of intermediate images increases to two, the performance on synthetic tasks improves significantly.
+In Table \ref{tab:num_images}, we investigate the effects of the number of in-between images.
+We observe that with only one in-between image, the performance is sub-optimal.
+Increasing the number of intermediate images to two significantly improves performance on synthetic tasks.
 Notably, adding more than two in-between images or incorporating the augmented view $v_2$ for reconstruction does not lead to further improvements.
 Considering both performance gains and GPU memory constraints, we select two in-between images for our experiments.